George-LabX/raspicluster/Tutorial/3pi_setup.md

 ![recordVideo sh_image](https://github.com/George-LabX/raspicluster/assets/134438857/a4b45f60-b4ea-43ad-b761-9bab2419ef3b)

 What you will change is the bitrate ```-br 55```, width of the resolution ```-w 800```, and the height of the resolution ```-h 600``` in line 3, as well as adding the name (or convention of your design choice) of this RPi to the outputs, so if it is the first box in your design it will be ```$1_Box01_$now.h264```.
+The variables REMOTEPASS, REMOTE, and REMOTEVIDPATH can be changed to your PC's password, name, and location of where the videos are to be saved, or can change them in the next section.
+We encountered issues with these variables and changed them as such.
 Once done, ctrl+x will exit, then follow the prompts to save.
 Note that in this recording file you can adjust the parameters to fit whatever configuration works best for your organization.
 The code filled out as such can be found [here](https://github.com/George-LabX/raspicluster/blob/main/RPi_Codes/recordVideo.sh).

 Next change the bashrc file of the RPi.
 Access this file by typing:
 ```bash